 Standard Halls of Residence comprise 76 rooms, each room has a wash basin, single bed, bedside cabinet, wardrobe, desk and chair.

 Communal baths, showers, toilets and additional wash basins are shared between rooms on each floor.
-Each Hall has a kitchen and communal area furbished with sink, fridge/freezer, microwave, kettle and food storage facilities.
-The accommodation includes heating, lighting, unlimited wireless internet access, 7 days a week accommodation and cleaning.
+Each Hall has a kitchenette and communal area furnished with sink, fridge/freezer, microwave, kettle and food storage facilities.

 Deposits and Damages